alex-petrenko/sample-factory/docs/07-advanced-topics/multi-policy-training.md

 ### Multi-policy training in different modes

-All features of multi-policy training (including mixing different policies in one env) is only supported with asynchronous (`--async_rl=True`) non-batched (`--batched_sampling=False`) training.
+All features of multi-policy training (including mixing different policies in one env) are only supported with asynchronous (`--async_rl=True`) non-batched (`--batched_sampling=False`) training.

 In synchronous mode we can still use multi-policy training, but the mapping between agents and policies is fixed